Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Question 4

-A company manufactures computer chips.
-The number of defective chips follows Poisson distribution with mean 3.
-Find the probability that: (i) exactly 2 chips are defective, (ii) at most 2 chips are defective, (iii) more than 2 chips are defective.
+Defective chips follow Poisson with mean 3.
+Find: (i) exactly 2 defective, (ii) at most 2, (iii) more than 2.

 Complete Solution: